-With a 99% vote of approval, the congregation extended a ministerial call to Reverend Lucas Hergert (left) in 2017.
+With a 99% vote to call, the congregation extended a ministerial call to Reverend Lucas Hergert (left) in 2017.
 He holds degrees from Harvard and the Pacific School of Religion, and had previously served the Unitarian Universalist Church in Livermore.